terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

 def on_inclusion_list(store: Store, inclusion_list: InclusionList) -> None:
     """
     Validates an incoming inclusion list and records the result in the corresponding forkchoice node.

-    `retrieve_inclusion_list` is implementation and context dependent
-    It returns one inclusion list that was broadcast during the given slot by the given proposer.
-    Note: the p2p network does not guarantee sidecar retrieval outside of `MIN_SLOTS_FOR_INCLUSION_LISTS_REQUESTS`
     """
     # Require we have one block compatible with the inclusion list
     block = block_for_inclusion_list(store, inclusion_list)